Techno 293 World Championships

 The Techno 293 World Championships is an bi-annual international sailing regatta of Techno 293 windsurfer, organized by the host club on behalf of the International Class Association and recognized by World Sailing, the sports IOC recognized governing body.
-It has been hosted annual since 2006 when the class took over as the primary international youth course racing windsurfer class from the Aloha class.
+It has been hosted annual since 2006 when the class took over as the primary international youth course racing windsurfer class from the Aloha class and the Aloha World Championships.